eProsima/AML-IP/amlip_docs/rst/developer_manual/protocols/protocols.rst

 RPC over DDS
 ------------

-The Remote Procedure Call based on DDS has been implemented to meet the need to distribute requests and replies across a network.
+The Remote Procedure Call based on :term:`DDS` has been implemented to meet the need to distribute requests and replies across a network.

 Unlike how it is implemented in ROS 2 (with Fast DDS as middleware), topic mangling is used for the communication between the servers and clients.